-No Board member or other official or employee shall accept any valuable gifts that total more than \$200.00 per fiscal year, whether in the form of service, loan, thing, or promise, from any person, firm, or corporation which, to their knowledge is interested directly or indirectly in any manner whatsoever in business dealing with the Town.
-Nor shall any such official or employee accept any single gift greater than \$100.00 or any other favor or thing of value that may tend to influence them in the discharge of their duties.
+No Board member or other official or employee shall accept any valuable gifts that total more than \$200.00 per fiscal year, whether in the form of service, loan, thing, or promise, from any person, firm, or corporation which, to his/her knowledge is interested directly or indirectly in any manner whatsoever in business dealing with the Town.
+Nor shall any such official or employee accept any single gift greater than \$100.00 or any other favor or thing of value that may tend to influence him/her in the discharge of his/her duties.
 Police officers are governed by the law enforcement code of ethics and may not accept any gifts at all.